 Trees are great for life and they're pretty great for reducing heat around your home too.
 Whether it's the evaporative effect or shading that radiant heat, they work.

 Plants are a necessity too.
-They can totally be drought-hearty plants--bushes and grasses-- but a little green goes a long way.
+They can be drought-hearty plants--bushes and grasses-- but a little green goes a long way.
 Most people envision cacti and yuccas, but there are so many other plants out there better suited for Oklahoma.

 Can I still use rock?